An aerial image of a neighborhood next to an AI data center.

 Community Resource Guide for Data Center Development

-Active Project Climate Disasters
+Active Project Environment Health

 A woman presents to a seated audience in front of a screen.